Tagged: short story

 He climbed a lamppost and shouted to the crowd:

 “Today, the Empire will see that water is not a weapon — it is a witness!
-You can dam a people, but you cannot bury their current!”
+You can dam a people, but you cannot dampen their current!”

 The roar that followed was not rebellion — it was resurrection.